CSDiva/hello-world/README.md

 # hello-world
 Uno
 Hi Everyone:
-M is here to learn abut programming, etc.
+M is here to learn about programming, etc.